romkatv/zsh4humans/fn/notes.md

 Add `undo-repeat` action (or a better name) to fzf widgets.
 It should completely undo `repeat`.
 Great to bind on <kbd>Shift+Tab</kbd>.

+---

+Delete (uninstall) stuff that was installed with `z4h install` and no longer has the correspondive directive.